 What It’s Like Raising Chickens In Your Backyard

-A few years ago, Shane Joshua started keeping chickens in his back garden.
-He’s had a flock of chickens in Acton Town for a few years now, so we caught up with him to find out what it’s been like and whether he’s got any advice for people looking to follow suit and keep chickens of their own.
+A few years ago, Shane Joshua started raising chickens in his backyard He’s had a flock of chickens in Acton Town for a few years now, so we caught up with him to find out what it’s been like and whether he’s got any advice for people looking to follow suit and try raising backyard chickens of

 1. You’ve had chickens for a few years now.
 Where did you get them originally?